 Christmas Tree Syndrome

 Is there such a thing as Christmas Tree Syndrome?
 Surprisingly there is.
-And it all has to do with mold.
+And it all has to do with mold spores and pollen.
 About 85% of the trees we buy are pre-cut weeks ahead of time.
-The trees are cut, baled packed and shipped.
+The trees are cut, baled, packed and shipped.

 Unfortunately, moisture and the tight bundling of trees supports an ideal environment for mold growth.
-In many cases, once the tree gets into your home the mold on the tree begins reproducing, triggering an allergic reaction known as “Christmas Tree Syndrome.”
+In many cases, once the tree gets into your home the mold on the tree begins reproducing.
+This can trigger an allergic reaction known as “Christmas Tree Syndrome.”

 Another allergen associated with Christmas trees is pollen.
 It is not the pine pollen, a spring event, which causes the problem but pollen from other plants which ride into your home by way of the Christmas tree.